-Value stream mapping has become a critical enterprise resource in the age of digital transformation.
-Today, the digital enterprise focuses on providing value rather than the product.
+Value stream mapping has become a critical enterprise resource in the age of digital transformation, providing the foundation of enterprise agility.
 With Continuous Integration and Continuous Delivery (CI/CD), businesses can offer value to customers through the delivery process.
 Implemented correctly, the development process, software releases, and feature updates become a competitive market advantage.

-Many companies are struggling to unlock value in the delivery process.
+Many companies struggle to unlock value in the delivery process.
 Organizational silos prevent collaboration between project teams.
 There is no project visibility.
 Without collaboration and communication, the company can’t aggregate data from product and service lines.
-Enterprise agility, continuous delivery, and digital transformation are conceptual but not practical for these companies.
 It becomes difficult for companies, especially large enterprises, to adapt and meet customer needs or rapidly deploy customer value through the delivery and release process.

 Lean Management and Value Stream Mapping

-The principles of lean management fueled the success of the Toyota Company after World War II.
+The principles of lean management fueled the success of Toyota, after World War II.
 Japanese automakers borrowed concepts such as manufacturing strategies from Henry Ford and statistical quality control from Edward Deming to develop the Toyota Production System (TPS).
-The principles of TPS are now known as lean management.
-The goal of lean management is a continuous incremental improvement by eliminating factors that waste time, money, effort, quality, and efficiency.
-This provides competitive advantages for the business.
-Value stream mapping is one method in lean management.
-It is used to analyze the stages of the value chain visually.
-Value stream mapping aims to reduce process times, identify waste, and support process improvement.
+These principles are now known as lean management, the goal of which is continuous incremental improvement by eliminating factors that waste time, money, quality, and efficiency.

 Value Chain Mapping Definition

 Value stream mapping documents and analyzes activities, materials, and information flow during the product lifecycle.
-Value stream mapping offers a deeper analysis of the factors and activities involved in delivering value than a standard process map.
-It collects a wide range of information across the system and looks at processes from a much higher level.
-With this end-to-end system map, companies can better focus on future projects.
-Leaders can identify opportunities for process improvement that may not be apparent from a process map.
+It offers a deeper analysis of the factors and activities involved in delivering value than a standard process map.
+It collects a wide range of information across the system and looks at processes from a higher level.
+With this end-to-end system map, companies can better focus on future projects and management can identify opportunities for process improvement that may not be apparent from a process map.

 Value Stream Mapping Symbols